Stronger with Each Tear: Commercial performance

 The album debuted at number two on the US Billboard 200 chart with first-week sales of 332,000 copies.
 It also went to number one on the R&B chart.
 Blige is the ninth woman in SoundScan's 18-year history to see at least three albums all debut with an opening sales week of 300,000 or more.
 Stronger with Each Tear had sold 726,100 copies in the United States by April 2010, and was certified Gold by the RIAA on January 6, 2011.

 In the UK, it debuted at number 33 on the main albums chart in its first week but dropped out of the top forty on its second week.
 On the UK R&B Chart it debuted at number four and fell nine places to number 13 in its second week.

+Following the album's US release, "We Got Hood Love" charted at 82 on the Hot R&B/Hip Hop Songs chart from strong digital downloads.
+Album track "I Feel Good" entered the Hot R&B/Hip-Hop Songs chart at number 83 on the issue dated February 6, 2010, and later reached a peak of 68.
+"Good Love" featuring T.I. entered the Hot R&B/Hip-Hop Songs chart at number 59 and peaked at 58.